eliheuer/osd-nyc-talk/README.md

 # The History and Future of Free Software Font Editors
-A talk for Open Source Design NYC, with ConTeXt source code included.
+A talk for Open Source Design NYC, with Python3 DrawBot source code included.